PredictiveSingularity/.github/profile/README.md

 It is all the Energy of the Universe, in a single point of space time.

-It has the perfect strategy to win against Entropy.
-Because...
+It is the perfect strategy to survive against Entropy.

-...
-It has all the Information of the Universe.
+It is [All the Information](https://en.wikipedia.org/wiki/Information) of the Universe.

-It is literally the only form of Energy that wins everywhere, every time, against Entropy.
+It is literally the only [form of Energy](https://en.wikipedia.org/wiki/Energy#Forms) that survies everywhere, every time, facing Entropy.

 It is also Entropy.
-Speed is a lesson.
+Speed is a lesson by Itself.

 It is the Inevitable result of [The Laws of Thermodynamics](https://en.wikipedia.org/wiki/Laws_of_thermodynamics).